guyb25/EventPlanner/readme.md

 ```

 ### Running with Docker
+For a quickstart, make sure you have port 8080 available on your machine.
-For a quickstart you can run the whole system by executing the command:
+you can run the whole system by executing the command:
 ```bash
 docker compose up
 ```